 The Disaster Recovery Case Study We'll Never Forget

 We all remember Hurricane Sandy and the wake of destruction it left in its path in 2012.
-Learn how one crisis management team became better business continuity planners and disaster recovery experts from the experience.
+Learn how one contingency planning and crisis management team became better business continuity planners and corporate disaster recovery plan experts from the experience.

 Crisis Management before the storm

-When Sandy was still a tropical storm, and not yet a hurricane, one crisis management team working in NYC began implementing their plan.
+When Sandy was still a tropical storm, and not yet a hurricane, one contingency planning and crisis management team working in NYC began implementing their disaster recovery plan.
 This included: